wittikay/se_project_coffeeshop/README.md

 - A custom form
 - CSS animation and transform

-## Plan on improving the project
+## Plans on improving the project

 1. I'd like to adjust the page to have a mobile layout as well, in case it is viewed from a mobile phone.
 Currently, the page elements may overlap each other if the width is reduced far enough.

  ~~2.
 I'd like to improve the performance of the page.
 Currently, in the "Recipes" section, the animation I've applied to the background causes the page to stutter or drop framerate as it loads the element.
 For this, I will try and utilize at-rules and importing css for different blocks to try and improve performance.~~

-       - At-rules implemented, performance remains the same.
-Investigating new performance-enhancing methods.
+  - ~~2.1 At-rules implemented, performance remains the same.
+Investigating new performance-enhancing methods.~~

 3. I do not like the default styling for the date-time form in the "Reservation" section, so I will like to adjust this with a custom styling once I learn how.